notional-labs/Dig-NFT-Marketplace/README.md

-# This is the UI for Another 1 NFT marketplace
+# This is the UI for DIG NFT marketplace